dotintent/FlutterBleLib/REFERENCE.md

 ```dart
   Future<List<Peripheral>> connectedDevices(List<String> serviceUUIDs);
 ```
-Returns a list of connecterd Peripherals that have at least one service with UUID matching any of the supplied UUIDs.
+Returns a list of connected Peripherals that have at least one service with UUID matching any of the supplied UUIDs.
 Returns empty list if an empty list is passed.
 ## Cancelling asynchronous operations
 ```dart
   Future<void> cancelTransaction(String transactionId);